-This report supports a planning proposal for 203-233 New South Head Road, Sydney to support its renewal with a mixed use development comprising of a podium including retail, commercial and medical uses and a residential tower.
+This report supports a planning proposal for 203-233 New South Head Road, Sydney to support its renewal with a mixed use development.
 This planning proposal is submitted to the Woollahra Municipal Council.
 Longhurst Group is the proponent of the planning proposal.
 It is noted the concept will be referred to as Edgecliff Centre throughout this report.